riskportal/network-tutorial/docs/8_parameters.md

 **Parameters:**

 - `filepath` (str): Destination path for the JSON file
-  *Best for reloading parameters in future sessions.*
+  *Best for reference in future sessions (note: reloading from file is not currently supported).*

 ---